GPT1 – Improving Language Understanding by Generative Pre-Training

 device='cuda:0', grad_fn=<UnsafeViewBackward0>), hidden_states=None, attentions=None)

-We see that it pulls a lot of data, first let's look at the output keys
+We see that it outputs many data points, first let's look at the keys of the output

 outputs.keys()